tanfwong/dsp_notes/_sources/ch6/firdesign.md

   >> h4 = firpm(M, we, A, W);
   >> fvtool(h4, 1);
   ```
+  Since $M=102$, the filter given is a type-1 FIR filter.
   The resulting specifications of $\delta_1=0.01$ in the passband and
   $\delta_2=0.001$ in the stopband are both slightly
   violated.
 Increasing the order $M$ to $105$ (a type-2 filter)